 When office accommodation and layout is designed to place managers or supervisor closer to their teams, they can meet or discuss issues immediately and get solutions.
 The communication gets smoother and quicker.

-There would be reduced number of internal memos or emails or movement of staff.
+There would be a reduced number of internal memos or emails or movement of staff.
 The working conditions would be better as their workstations are placed in relation to their work and needs.

 7. Effective use of equipment:

 Designing office equipment’s properly is indeed very important so that it is not underused or overused.
 Providing at the place where the work needs to be completed is crucial.
-The power consumption is evenly distributed and the noisy equipment are placed away from workplaces where silence is required.
+The power consumption is evenly distributed and the noisy equipment is placed away from workplaces where silence is required.